Agentic Smart Contracts

 Stateful, Turing-complete program execution replicated across every node.
 Removed judges from program behavior.
 Practical only for narrow, deterministic logic.

-Theseus (Now)
+Theseus (2026)

 Smart contracts and AI agents are complementary